Deckhrome/spotify-data-parser/README.md

 ## Project Structure

 - `main.py`: The entry point for the application.
-It reads the CSV file, processes the data, and outputs a JSON file.
+It reads the CSV file, processes the data, build the hierarchies store in the hierarchies.json, and outputs a JSON file.
+Here's an example of how to start the script

+      python main.py ../data/csv_file/sample_table_aug.csv ../build/ ../data/hierarchies.json sample_data (last one is optional)

 - `parse_data.py`: Contains functions for parsing data from the CSV file and managing tags and media.
 - `clean_CSV.py`: Contains functions for cleaning and transforming the data.
 - `ClassManager.py`: Manages the tags, tagsets, and media.